We take life for granted when we should be focused on achieving our life goals.

 The good news is there is a fix to this self-pitying – look back in anger – we can drift into.
 It comes in the form of life goals.
 Yes, life goals.
 Those goals you thought you had in your life, but when you think about it, you don’t.

 We all claim to live with purpose.
-And yes, in your younger years this materialises itself with friendship, love, kids, and a family home.
+Of course, in your younger years this materialises itself with friendship, love, kids, and a family home.
 Beyond this fluffy image of a comfortable life lies a life that feels like it has had its day.

 Life goals are the solution.